Form¶

 ).bind(request=request)

-In the common case the fields namespace will contain only instances of Field
+In the common case the fields namespace will contain only instances of Field, but

 form = Form(